Arkh42/LaTeX_magic/Tutorials/C100__Maths_systems/README.md

-# Mathematics - Basics
+# Mathematics - Systems of equations

-This first tutorial on mathematics aims the basics of writing mathematics with LaTeX.
+This tutorial on mathematics focuses on writing systems of equations with LaTeX.
 It includes:
-* difference between text-mode and math-mode,
+* the "standard" environments provided by *mathtools* and the underlying *amsmath* packages,
+* the "numcases" enviroment proposed by the *cases* package,
-* the *equation* environment,
+* the "systeme" environment found in the *systeme* package.
-* inline equations and *displaystyle*,
-* groups of equations (*gather* and *align* environments).

-Other usual questions related to mathematics are adressed in the C1xx tutorials.

 ## References